-Dean, Sarah S. Bachman, PhD
+Dean, Sara S. Bachman, PhD

-Graduate Admissions Contact Dr. Mary Mazzola, Associate Dean, Enrollment Management & Global Outreach
+Dr. Mary Mazzola, Associate Dean, Enrollment Management & Global Outreach

 The University of Pennsylvania is nestled in the historic and vibrant city of Philadelphia – America’s fifth largest city.
 Hailed as a “city of neighborhoods,” Philadelphia offers much to explore, including a thriving arts and culture sector, delicious and diverse dining destinations, iconic historic sites, and one of the Nation’s largest City Park systems.
 Located in the heart of the University of Pennsylvania's Ivy League campus, the School of Social Policy & Practice is known for its interdisciplinary focus as well as its emphasis on leadership for social change.